openSUSE/cavil/docs/Architecture.md

 * `new`: Initial state, report ready for review.

-* `acceptable`: Reviewed and accepted by a human expert, but not a lawyer.
+* `acceptable`: Reviewed and accepted by a human expert or automated system, but not a lawyer.

 * `correct`: Review by a lawyer that resulted in accepting the report.